 The Company's restricted cash relates to security deposits for leased office locations.
-As of June 30, 2015 and December 31, 2014, the Company had \$182 of restricted cash recorded in prepaid expenses and other current assets that related to a leased office location that expires in the next twelve months and had \$1,829 of restricted cash recorded in other assets that related to a leased office location that expires in 2024.
+As of December 31, 2014, the Company had \$182 of restricted cash recorded in prepaid expenses and other current assets that related to a leased office location that was fully released as of September 30, 2015.
+As of September 30, 2015 and December 31, 2014, the Company had \$1,829 of restricted cash recorded in other assets that related to a leased office location that expires in 2024.
 The carrying value of restricted cash approximates fair value.